NavigateXtend/NavigateUI/README.md

 -   **Easy to Customize:** Tailor the components to match your project's design system with simple and intuitive customization options.
 -   **Documentation:** Comprehensive documentation is provided for each component, making it easy for developers to understand and use them.

+## Note :
+Please make sure that you have installed React, React Router DOM, and Tailwind CSS.

 ## Contact Us

 -   **MH Lehri:**